Welcome to the Marcham Society website

 The Marcham Society was founded in 1994 to encourage community interest in the archaeology, history, natural history and environment of the village and the local area.The ammonite, Perisphinctus pickeringius, symbol of the Marcham Society, is a local geological reference.
 The original named specimen was found in Marcham.
 The local Corallian limestone also referred to as 'Coral Rag' contains many such fossils.

-On Wednesday evenings a group of amateur but enthusiastic astronomers meet in the Small Hall.
-There are also monthly 'midweek walks' usually on a Thursday as well as organised group visits to local places of interest.
+Monthly, on a Wednesday evening, a group of enthusiastic astronomers meet in the Small Hall.
+There are also monthly walks usually on a Thursday as well as organised group visits to local places of interest.

 ( For details of these meetings and all other events see : Programme)